A. Achuthan

 A. Achuthan was an Indian environmental activist and science writer from Kerala.
 He was involved in many environmental protests in the state.
-His book titled Paristhithi Padanathinu Oramukham [An introduction to environmental studies], won the Kerala Sahitya Akademi Award for Scholarly Literature in 2014.
+His book Paristhithi Padanathinu Oramukham [An introduction to environmental studies] won the Kerala Sahitya Akademi Award for Scholarly Literature in 2014.

 Biography

-A. Achuthan was born on April 1, 1933, to Ikanda Variyar, a sub-registrar, and Madhavi Variyar, a civil servant, in Avittathur near Irinjalakuda in present-day Thrissur district of Kerala.
-After completing graduation in civil engineering from the University of Kerala, he studied master's degree in civil engineering from the University of Wisconsin and a doctorate from IIT Madras.
-As a civil engineer, he is specialised in hydraulics.
+A. Achuthan was born on 1 April 1933 to Ikanda Variyar, a sub-registrar, and Madhavi Variyar, a civil servant, in Avittathur near Irinjalakuda in present-day Thrissur district of Kerala.
+After completing graduation in civil engineering from the University of Kerala, he obtained a master's degree in civil engineering from the University of Wisconsin and a doctorate from IIT Madras.
+As a civil engineer, he specialised in hydraulics.

 Personal life and death

-Achuthan and his wife Sulochana have two children, Aruna, a VLSI design engineer in Canada, and Anupama A. Manjula, an associate professor in the Department of Pathology at Manjeri Government Medical College,.
-He died on October 10, 2022, at Kozhikode.
+Achuthan and his wife Sulochana had two children, Aruna, a VLSI design engineer in Canada, and Anupama A. Manjula, an associate professor in the Department of Pathology at Manjeri Government Medical College,.
+He died on 10 October 2022 at Kozhikode.
 As per his wishes, his body was handed over to the Kozhikode Government Medical College for academic purposes, without being placed for public viewing or paying homage.